qmk/qmk_firmware/docs/newbs_getting_started.md

 ::::

 ::: tip
-The qmk home folder can be specified at setup with `qmk setup -H <path>`, and modified afterwards using the [cli configuration](cli_configuration#single-key-example) and the variable `user.qmk_home`.
-For all available options run `qmk setup --help`.
+The qmk home folder can be specified at setup with `qmk setup -H <path>`, and modified afterwards using the [CLI configuration](cli_configuration#single-key-example) and the variable `user.qmk_home`.
+For all available options, run `qmk setup --help`.
 :::

 ::: tip
-If you already know how to use GitHub, [we recommend that you follow these instructions](getting_started_github) and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
-If you don't know what that means you can safely ignore this message.
+If you already know how to use GitHub, we recommend that you follow [these instructions](getting_started_github) and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
+If you don't know what that means, you can safely ignore this message.
 :::

 ## 4. Test Your Build Environment